rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/index.md

 Some Spelgard Feats are Auras.
 Auras work as spell-like abilities, with the following stats (unless stated otherwise):

-Movement (2PM): For 2 turns (until the end of your second next turn), you and all your allies within 2sqr (3m) of you get a buff, depending on the aura.
+**Movement (2PM):** For 2 turns (until the end of your second next turn), you and all your allies within 2sqr (3m) of you get a buff, depending on the aura.
 The aura only affects allies while they are within it's range.
 Only one aura may be active at a time.
 }}

-- **Aura of Retaliation**.
-Effect: Whenever one of your allies is damaged, your and their next damaging ability deals an aditional 1d8 damage (of the ability's damage type).
+- **Aura of Retaliation.** Effect: Whenever one of your allies is damaged, your and their next damaging ability deals an aditional 1d8 damage (of the ability's damage type).

-- **Aura of Irradiation**.
-Effect: Whenever an enemy enters or starts their turn inside the aura they must make a Presence saving throw.
-They take 1d6 fire damage, or half on a save.
+- **Aura of Irradiation.** Effect: Whenever an enemy enters or starts their turn inside the aura they must make a Presence saving throw.
+They take 1d6 fire damage, or half on a save

-- **Aura of Regeneration**.
-Effect: Your allies recover 1d4 HP whenever they first enter or start their turn within the aura.
+- **Aura of Regeneration.** Effect: Your allies recover 1d4 HP whenever they first enter or start their turn within the aura

-- **Curar Distante**.
-Quando usar Curar Pelas Mãos, você pode gastar +1PM para aumentar o alcanse de toque para curto.
+- **Curar Distante.** Quando usar Curar Pelas Mãos, você pode gastar +1PM para aumentar o alcanse de toque para curto.
 Você também pode usar Curar Pelas Mãos pela sua Arma Espiritual

-- **Multi-Aura**.
-You can have multiple auras active at once.
-Pre-requisites: At least 1 "Aura of" power
+- **Multi-Aura.** You can have multiple auras active at once

-- **Defensive Aura**.
-You and your allies have +1 Defense while affected by one of your auras.
-Pre-requisites: At least 1 "Aura of" power
+- **Defensive Aura.** You and your allies have +1 Defense while affected by one of your auras

-- **Weakening Aura**.
-Non-allies have disadvantage to resist your spells and abilities while inside one of your auras.
+- **Weakening Aura.** Non-allies have disadvantage to resist your spells and abilities while inside one of your auras

-- **Spiritual Aura**.
-Your Spiritual Weapon also radiates your aura.
+- **Spiritual Aura.** Your Spiritual Weapon also radiates your aura

-- **Long Range Aura**.
-Your aura's radius is increased to 3sqr (4.5m)
+- **Long Range Aura.** Your aura's radius is increased to 3sqr (4.5m)

-- **Um-Dois**.
-Reação (você acertou um oponente com uma magia de primeiro círculo ou maior, 1PM): Um resquício da sua magia fica no inimigo e marca ele.
+- **Um-Dois.** Reação (você acertou um oponente com uma magia de primeiro círculo ou maior, 1PM): Um resquício da sua magia fica no inimigo e marca ele.
 Se você acertar ele com um ataque físico ou com a sua **Arma Espiritual** até o final do seu próximo turno você usa o resquício de energia para aumentar o impacto, e dá +2d6 de dano adicional.
 A cada 4 níveis você pode gastar +2PM e aumentar o dano em +2d6.

-- **Explosão Espiritual**.
-Ao realizar um golpe com a **Arma Espiritual** (+1PM): Em vez de fazer um ataque, sua Arma Espiritual explode em uma onda de energia, aumentando o dano em +3d8.
+- **Explosão Espiritual.** Ao realizar um golpe com a **Arma Espiritual** (+1PM): Em vez de fazer um ataque, sua Arma Espiritual explode em uma onda de energia, aumentando o dano em +3d8.
 O seu alvo original e todos da sua escolha em um quadrado de lado 3sqr centrado na Arma Espiritual são atingidos.
 Se os alvos passarem em um teste de Presença, eles tomam metade do dano

 - **Conhecimento de Combate.** Você aprende 2 magias de spellgard a sua escolha

 - **Combatente Arcano.** Você consegue aprender truques.
 Aprenda 1 truque de Spelgard.

-- **Golpe Arcano.** Quando você usa um truque que não envolva um ataque físico e com casting time padrão você pode gastar 2PM para realizar um ataque como ação livre.
+- **Golpe Arcano.** Quando você usa um truque que não envolva um ataque físico e com casting time padrão você pode gastar 2PM para realizar um ataque como ação livre

 ### Spell List